Keyboard shortcuts

 #[embassy_executor::task]

-async fn connection_task(mut controller: WifiController<'static>) {
+async fn connection(mut controller: WifiController<'static>) {

 println!("start connection task");